-The 2013 Fellowship will be a full-time three-week course and conclude with a showcase performance to an invited audience on the Globe stage.
-All participants should be keen to work as part of an international company and relish the opportunity to explore the architecture, work with the Globe’s key practitioners and understand how Shakespeare lives in other cultures.
-Past participants have not only enjoyed the technical apprenticeship but the chance to live, work and play in London with peers from all across the world.
+The 2013 Fellowship was a full-time three-week course and concluded with a showcase performance to an invited audience on the Globe stage.
+Participants were part of an international company, with people from all over the globe, who relished the opportunity to explore the architecture, work with the Globe’s key practitioners and understand how Shakespeare lives in other cultures.
+The Fellowship provided participants not only a technical apprenticeship but the chance to live, work and play in London with peers from all across the world.

 Previous Shakespeare’s Globe International Artistic Fellows from New Zealand are: Stephen Lovatt, Peter Hambleton, Jude Gibson, Robyn Malcolm, Jonathon Hendry, Simon Ferry, Tandi Wright, Rawiri Paratene, Kirsty Hamilton, Sylvia Rands, Paolo Rotondo, Carmel McGlone and Maaka Pohatu.